UCF/unify-events/README.md

 ## Development

-### Sass

-#### Codekit Setup
+#### Gulp Setup
-This project is configured to compile .scss assets and javascript files (located in `static_files/assets/`) using Codekit 2.x.
-Before modifying any style-related files, create a new project with this repo in Codekit (see Codekit docs: http://incident57.com/codekit/help.html)

-After creating the new project, any modifications to files in `static_files/assets/` will automatically compile and minify to their respective `static_files/static/` locations.
+This project uses gulp to handle various tasks, such as installation of bower packages, compiling and minifying sass files and minifying/uglifying javascript.
+Use the following steps to setup gulp for this project.

+1. Make sure an up to date version of npm is installed.
+  * (OSX) brew install npm
+  * (Debian) apt-get install nodejs
+  * (RHEL) yum install npm
+2. Run `npm install` from the root directory to install node packages defined in package.json, including gulp and bower.
+Node packages will save to a `node_modules` directory in the root of this repository.
+This directory is in the `.gitignore` list and should not be pushed to repository.
+3. Install all front-end components and compile static assests by running `gulp default`.
+During development, run `gulp watch` to detect static file changes automatically.
+When a change is detected, minification and compilation commands will run automatically.
+4. Make sure up-to-date concatenated/minified files ("artifacts") are pushed to the repo when making changes to static files.

 #### Bootstrap
 This project uses the official Sass port of Twitter Bootstrap (https://github.com/twbs/bootstrap-sass) for base styling of templates. **Do not modify the files in this directory**--override variables as necessary in `static_files/assets/scss/style.scss`.

-The current version of Bootstrap is v3.2.0.
+The current version of Bootstrap is v3.3.5.

-To upgrade Bootstrap, download the latest tagged release and replace the `static_files/static/vendor/bootstrap/` directory contents in this repo with the downloaded `assets/` directory contents (do not copy the Bootstrap root directory.)
-Make sure to compile `static_files/assets/scss/style.scss` AND `static_files/static/vendor/bootstrap/javascripts/bootstrap.js` after!
+To upgrade Bootstrap, specify the version number in `bower.json`.

 #### Font Awesome
 Version 4.0.3 of Font Awesome (http://fontawesome.io/) is used as a replacement for Bootstrap's Glyphicon icon library. **Do not modify the files in this directory**--override variables as necessary in `static_files/assets/scss/style.scss`.

 Note that these icons do not overwrite the Glyphicon library; both are available to use, but Font Awesome fonts are preferred.
 See the Font Awesome docs for usage.

-To upgrade, download the latest tagged release and replace the `static_files/static/vendor/fonts/font-awesome-4.x.x/` directory in this repo with the downloaded root directory.
-Make sure to compile `static_files/assets/scss/style.scss` after!
+To upgrade, specify the version number in `bower.json`.

 #### Theme Sass Files
 All of the raw custom styles for this project are contained in separate Sass files in `static_files/assets/scss/`.
 When modifying stylesheets in this project, only modify the files in this directory; **do NOT modify files in `static_files/static/css/`**!
 Sass files compile and write to this directory.